Gates will be locked and thousands of rangers furloughed at national parks if government shuts down

 PHOENIX (AP) — Entrances to national parks will be blocked and thousands of park rangers will be furloughed if Congress doesn’t reach a budget agreement this weekend, the Department of Interior said Friday.

-The stance is a reversal from five years ago, when the Trump administration kept some parks open in a move that has been lambasted as illegal by the Government Accountability Office, the congressional watchdog.
+The stance is a reversal from five years ago, when the Trump administration kept some parks open in a move that was lambasted as illegal by the Government Accountability Office, the congressional watchdog.

 Whether tourists can access other national parks will depend on size, location and other factors.
 Generally, if a site is closed or locked during non-business hours, it will remain that way, Interior officials said.
 Places like the National Mall will stay open, but there are no guarantees that restrooms or trash will be maintained.